sillsdev/web-languageforge/README.md

 cd xForge
 git clone https://github.com/sillsdev/web-languageforge web-languageforge --recurse-submodules
 ````
-The `--recurse-submodules` is used to fetch many of the Ansible roles used by the Ansible playbooks in the deploy folder
+The `--recurse-submodules` is used to fetch many of the Ansible roles used by the Ansible playbooks in the deploy folder.
+If you've already cloned the repo without `--recurse-submodules`, run `git submodule update --init --recursive` to pull and initialize them.

 If you want to run an independant repo for scriptureforge, clone its repo also...